Degree of Operating Leverage

 How Can This Metric Help You Make Better Decisions?

 DOL can help any company to determine the suitable level of operating leverage.
-In turn, this can help the company maximize the benefit from its operating income.
+This can help the company maximize the benefit from its operating income.

-More importantly, it can help any company assess its cost structure and its current business models.
+More importantly, it can help companies assess their cost structure and current business models.
 Therefore, the company can make changes to increase operating profits accordingly.

 For example, a company with a high DOL doesn’t have to increase spending to expand its sales volume with more business.